 Before teeth erupt, caregivers should wash the gums and tongue with a wet washcloth after feedings.

-With eruption of the first tooth, begin brushing with a soft-bristled, small-head brush.
+With eruption of the first tooth, begin brushing with a soft-bristled, small-head brush using a smear (grain of rice sized amount) of fluoride toothpaste.
+On the third birthday the amount may be increased to pea-sized.

 The most important time to brush is at night, after the last feeding.

-Parents should brush the child’s teeth at least twice a day (morning and night) by 1 year of age.
+Parents should brush the child’s teeth at least twice a day (morning and night) once teeth erupt.

 Children should not be allowed to consume any sugary liquids such as milk or juice after brushing at night (water only).